wrex/rexs.tools/src/routes/blog/ball-turner/+page.md

 a good idea to use UNF pitches (10-32, 1/4-28, etc.) for holding tasks.

-You can, of course, use simple cap screws instead of set screws as long as they don't interfered with anything (like the swinging handle).
+You can, of course, use simple cap screws instead of set screws as long as they don't interfere with anything (like the swinging handle).

 ## Cutting a ball on the end of a rod